 Love simply cannot be given a label of "eternal" or words like that.
 It's an experience we can have "in the NOW" - and is not meant to be clutched or held feverishly like possessing each other.

 WHAT LOVE ISN'T: It's not dishonest, mean, abusive, etc...

 We have to be careful to keep our idea of love free from justification of the bad things that can happen in a relationship.

 If your partner is verbally abusive, there may have been love at some point.
 But you can't say you have a love relationship when that kind of behavior is present.
 We must stand up for our own sense of "fair play" in our relationships.

-Never define destructive patterns of bad communication and bad behavior as being “Love.”
+Never define destructive patterns of bad communication and bad behavior with each other as being "Love."

-When you experience a “broken” relationship that has these qualities, that’s not love.
-You’re tolerating a kind of corruption of Love.
-You may have love in your heart for the person, but it will never blossom fully when there is this kind of mistreatment going on outside.
+When you experience a "broken" relationship that has these qualities, that's not love.
+You're tolerating a kind of corruption of Love.
+You may have affection in your heart for each other, but it will never blossom fully into love when there is this kind of mistreatment.

 Now, I could go on and on about "what love isn't" and it would do nothing to satisfy your real questions of love.
 It might help you figure out if you're caught up in something unhealthy with the man in your life right now, but it wouldn't tell you much about what you WANT to know -